A week in Las Vegas: your 7-day Sin City itinerary

 Las Vegas Eiffel Tower

-You don’t need to splash out the cash for a plane ticket to Europe to explore the beauty and grandeur of Paris – just head to the Eiffel Tower Experience at Paris Las Vegas.
+You don’t need to splash out the cash on a plane ticket to Europe to explore the beauty and grandeur of Paris – just head to the Eiffel Tower experience at Paris Las Vegas.
 This recreated version of top Parisian attractions – including the Louvre, the Paris Opera House, and L’Arc de Triomphe, as well as the Eiffel Tower itself – is the perfect addition to the opulence and splendor of Las Vegas.

 Explore these landmarks, then ascend to the top of the Eiffel Tower for another great observation deck experience.
-You’ll get to see many famous landmarks along the Las Vegas skyline and learn about the city from the local guides.
+You’ll get to see many famous landmarks across the Las Vegas skyline and learn about the city from the local guides.

-Bellagio Conservatory & Botanical Gardens
+Bellagio Gallery, Conservatory and Botanical Gardens

-Bellagio Fountains
+The Bellagio Fountains in Las Vegas

 The Mob Museum